eden-chung/AnoteML/README.md

 ## Architecture

 Our model uses a combination of different ML techniques.
 Before any generative AI can happen, the pre-processing must first occur.
-The model mainly uses langchain to split the data into chunks and convert the chunks into numerical representations (embeddings).
+The model mainly uses langchain to split the data into chunks (sections of the text) and convert the chunks into numerical representations (embeddings).

  Once the pre-processing is over, the model uses Retrieval Augmented Generation (RAG), to put all the data from the 10-K into a database, known as the Knowledge Hub.
 We chose to use ChromaDB, as it is hosted locally.
-The model will use a similarity search to find the most relevant "chunk" of the 10-K document to answer the given question.
+The model uses a similarity search to find the most relevant chunk of the 10-K document to answer the given question.

 <img src="Images/RAG.png" width="600px">